tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 * `Response.result`="31622400"
 * `Response.comment`="The provided dwc:eventDate [2020] represents a time interval of a year that was a leap year, so it had 366 days or 31622400 seconds"

 A calendar year is usually 31,536,000 seconds (365 days), but it is not always that simple: some years have 366 days (leap years), and in some time scales additional leap seconds may be inserted.
-(Because of these complexities, it is not straightforward to make precise assertions such as “this `dwc:eventDate` represents a duration of less than a year”.
-Such complexities that contributed to us not defining specific `Validation` Tests that would ask such questions, this measure allows users to determine what determine what duration of event dates provides sufficient quality for their specific purposes.)
+(Because of these complexities, it is not straightforward to make precise assertions such as “this `dwc:eventDate` represents a duration of less than a year".
+Such complexities contributed to us not defining specific `Validation` Tests that would ask such questions, this measure allows users to determine what duration of event dates provides sufficient quality for their specific purposes.)

 There are a small set of `Measures` that count up the results of other tests run on the same `SingleRecord` one of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.